The mass and roasting oven

 A mass and a roasting furnace were built during the 1820s in Brevens Bruk.
 The roasting furnace was used for roasting ore in a blast furnace.
 The roasting was done to remove moisture and make the ore more brittle.
 At the beginning of the 20th century, it was time for a modernization of the mill.
 The blast furnace was rebuilt in 1903 and a completely new roasting oven was built in 1905.
 The roasting oven is open all year round.

 Brevens Bruk has a museum that shows the production from the old ironworks.
+Three stories of interesting and old ironproducts.
 It is open all year round and is located just behind Brevens Bruk AB’s office.
-Ask for a key to the door at Brevens Bruk AB, Saker & Ting Café or at Brevensgården.
+Ask for a key card to the door at Brevens Bruk AB, Saker & Ting Café or at Brevensgården.

-A group of women have created the works that are displayed along the 6.5-kilometer-long promenade around Lake Botaren every summer.
-Along the road there are nice places to have coffee and a cafe in the village.
+A group of people have created different and interesting works that are displayed along the 6.5-kilometer long trail around Lake Botaren in Brevens Bruk every summer.
+Along the road there are nice places to have coffee.
+It is open each year from June to September.

 Photo: Sofie Isaksson